Working While on SSDI: What Virginia Claimants Must Know

 2/27/2026 | 1 min read

-Many Social Security Disability Insurance (SSDI) recipients wonder whether they can earn any income without losing their benefits.
-The answer is yes β but within strict limits set by the Social Security Administration (SSA).
-Understanding these rules is essential for Minnesota beneficiaries who want to stay financially active without jeopardizing the disability payments they depend on.
+Many Social Security Disability Insurance (SSDI) recipients in Virginia wonder whether they can earn any income without jeopardizing their benefits.
+The answer is yes — but within strict limits set by the Social Security Administration (SSA).
+Understanding these rules is essential before accepting any work, because even a small misstep can trigger overpayments, benefit suspension, or termination of your disability status.

 The Substantial Gainful Activity Threshold

-The SSA uses a concept called Substantial Gainful Activity (SGA) to determine whether a person is working too much to remain eligible for SSDI.
-In 2025, the SGA threshold is $1,550 per month for non-blind individuals and $2,590 per month for blind individuals.
-If your gross earnings consistently exceed this amount, the SSA may determine that you are no longer disabled under their definition and terminate your benefits.
+The SSA determines whether your work activity is significant enough to affect your benefits using a standard called Substantial Gainful Activity (SGA).
+In 2024, the monthly SGA limit is $1,550 for non-blind individuals and $2,590 for those who are blind.
+If your gross monthly earnings consistently exceed these figures, the SSA may determine that you are no longer disabled and terminate your benefits.

-The TWP consists of nine months within a rolling 60-month period.
-A month counts as a TWP month if your earnings exceed $1,110 in 2025.
+The TWP consists of nine months within a rolling 60-month window.
+In 2024, any month in which you earn more than $1,110 counts as a trial work month.
 These nine months do not need to be consecutive.
-Once you have used all nine TWP months, the SSA evaluates whether you have engaged in SGA.
-If you have, your benefits may stop after a three-month grace period.
+Once you have used all nine trial work months, the SSA will evaluate whether your earnings exceed the SGA limit.

 The Extended Period of Eligibility